-Identification of special concerns related to physical therapy and the adult and geriatric patient.
+Focuses on the identification of special concerns related to physical therapy and the adult and geriatric patient.
 The student will participate in individual and group projects to analyze case studies as they design and demonstrate appropriate interventions within a treatment plan that encompasses interventional strategies to assist the patient with neurological impairment.

 Prerequisite: PHT 1224.
 Corequisite: PHT 2162.
-Offered: FA.
-AS only.

-PHT 2227C - Musculoskeletal Therapeutic Techniques II 2 cc
+PHT 2227C - Musculoskeletal Therapeutic Techniques II 3 cc